owodolab/py-graspi/README.md

 ### To get dictionary of descriptors

 To test if descriptors are computed correctly, you can run the following script in the terminal to check.
-  -  make sure you are in the py_graspi directory after git cloning
+  -  make sure you are in the py-graspi directory after git cloning
-  -  if not in directory py-graspi/py_graspi, in the terminal, run the command
+  -  if not in directory tests, in the terminal, run the command
      ```
-     cd py_graspi
+     cd tests
      ```

 ```
-python simple-test.py data/data_0.5_2.2_001900.txt
+python descriptor_testing.py ../data/data/data_0.5_2.2_001900.txt
 ```
 This will print out whether the descriptor computation is correct and should take around 10-15 seconds.

 The **descriptors stored in a dictionary** can be computed by calling the function descriptors(...)
 It take in values returned from generateGraph() and a input filename as the parameters:
+- graph_Data object - The graph data.
+It contains the following:
   - graph: graph object
   - filename: input filename used to generate graph
   - black_vertices: list of all black vertices